queue-miscreant/neovimpv/README.md

 CamelCase.
 For example, the property `playback-time` becomes the highlight `MpvPlaybackTime`.

-All properties which occur in `g:mpv_format` are given highlights that link to bound to the plugin default highlight `MpvDefault`, unless they have already been defaulted in the plugin.
+All properties which occur in `format` are given highlights that link to bound to the plugin default highlight `MpvDefault`, unless they have already been defaulted in the plugin.
 The following defaults additional defaults exist: